 1. Dump bargain-basement hosting for a real provider

 When I started the process, I had a hosting problem.
 I was using one of the standard big hosting providers that advertise on TV and billboards.
 Don’t get me wrong, my website was active for over 5 years with very little downtime.
 But what I didn’t fully understand was how slow those big hosting providers truly are.
 I switched to a niche provider built for speed.
-It was pain free, and I immediately saw a speed boost just by moving the site over.
+It was pain-free, and I immediately saw a speed boost just by moving the site over.
+Other benefits included increased website security, automated site updates, and free optimization tools that help me learn more about content that is performing well.

 2. Create a better site experience